UAlbany Atmospheric Science students conducting field research at a weather station on Whiteface Mountain.

 programofstudy

-With a focus on research, you will study with faculty who specialize in atmospheric dynamics, physics, and chemistry, or climate science.
+You'll study with faculty who specialize in atmospheric dynamics, atmospheric physics, atmospheric chemistry, or climate dynamics, paleoclimate, climate variability and change.

 Atmospheric Science Courses